Jamie Arbuckle: Political career

 Arbuckle sits on the finance and expenditure committee and is deputy chair of the justice committee.
 He is also the New Zealand First whip.

-Arbuckle refused to resign his position as councillor in order to avoid causing a by-election; he intends to remain on council until October 2024 when a by-election would not longer be necessary to fill any vacancy he creates.
+Arbuckle refused to resign his position as councillor in order to avoid causing a by-election; he intends to remain on council until October 2024 when a by-election would no longer be necessary to fill any vacancy he creates.
 When he was elected to parliament, he said he would return his council remuneration until his eventual resignation, but later changed his mind and on 6 May 2024 said he would keep it.
 The next day he changed his mind after being criticised for "double dipping" and said he would donate the council salary to charity.
+He formally resigned from council on 31 October 2024.